riconaef/Creating-a-GUI/README.md

 # Creating-a-GUI
-A GUI with interactively plots.
+A GUI with interactively plots on the example of Dilatometer data.

 ### Follwoing are the used libraries
 pandas<br />